 Fetal monitoring assessment and documentation

 Advocating and partnering with the mother/family on assessment, planning, and goal setting

 Support the culture of safety and communication

-After gaining Low and high-risk labor experience, nurses will be trained to circulate in the OR.
+After gaining Low and high risk labor experience, nurses will be trained to circulate in the OR.
 L&D Nurses also have the opportunity to apply for our FLEX team after a year of Labor and OR experience.
-In this position, they will extend their clinical skill set to also support the continuum of care for the mother and baby couplet on the NFCC when staffing needs arise.
+In this position they will extend their clinical skill set to also support the continuum of care for the mother and baby couplet on the Newborn Family Care Center when staffing needs arise.

 MN RN License

-1 year of labor and delivery experience in the last 1-3 years
+1 year of Post Partum or labor and delivery in the last 3 years